International Engineering Program

 - URI Office of International Education – Step 2: Complete Phase 2: Post-Decision of your URI Application for IEP Study Abroad.
 This includes your Pre-Approval Form.
 Deadline: May 1st

-- Internship Documents and Placement: Set up an appointment with Dr. Erickson to discuss company choices.
-With Dr. Erickson’s help, you will gain access to our internship portal where you can learn more about the different French companies that have internships and view projects from past French IEP program participants to help you determine the company you would like to intern for.
+- Internship Documents and Placement: Set up an appointment with the French IEP director to discuss company choices.
+With their help, you will gain access to our internship portal where you can learn more about the different French companies that have internships and view projects from past French IEP program participants to help you determine the company you would like to intern for.

 April